 - Alumni Gym, built in 1940, which has one basketball court as well as offices for coaches and some faculty members. - Ragan-Brown Field House, which has a 2,500 seating capacity and three full-size basketball courts.
-Classrooms for physical education studies are also housed here. - Fitness center, featuring Hammer Strength equipment.
+Classrooms for physical education studies are also housed here. - Mary Ragsdale Fitness Area which is 4,500 square feet and has a sound system, flat-screen TVs treadmills, elliptical machines, free weights and Hammer Strength equipment.